What is BOFU? Why It's Key to Closing Deals

 Evie Secilmis

-What Is BOFU?
+What is BOFU?

 BOFU stands for Bottom of Funnel—the final stage in the marketing and sales funnel where prospects are ready to make a purchasing decision.
 At this stage, potential customers have identified their problem (TOFU), evaluated potential solutions (MOFU), and are now comparing specific vendors or products to choose the best fit.